wetheusers-ai/website/README.md

 discussions and pull requests are welcome on any piece of the work:
 **https://github.com/wetheusers-ai/wetheusers**

-## How these drafts were made

-With Claude Code, to get the ideas onto the page fast.
-Speed was the point — so is the humility.
-None of this is a final product; the final version is the one written together.

 ## License

 Site text and documents: CC BY-SA 4.0.
 Code: Apache-2.0.
 See the LICENSE files in the main